Rob McGovern

 After retiring from the NFL, McGovern attended Fordham University School of Law and worked as a prosecutor in the New York County District Attorney's office.
 Following the September 11, 2001, terrorist attacks, McGovern volunteered to serve on active duty with the United States Army where he deployed to both Afghanistan and Iraq.
 In Iraq, McGovern prosecuted captured insurgents and foreign fighters in the Central Criminal Court of Iraq.
-McGovern also served as a Army Judge Advocate and military prosecutor for the U.S. Army's 18th Airborne Corps at Fort Bragg, North Carolina.
+McGovern also served as an Army Judge Advocate and military prosecutor for the U.S. Army's 18th Airborne Corps at Fort Bragg, North Carolina.
 McGovern prosecuted several capital murder cases and other violent crimes as an Army prosecutor and, in 2012, McGovern was assigned to the Military Commissions with duty in Guantanamo Bay, Cuba where he worked on the case against the alleged mastermind of the 9/11 attacks Khalid Sheikh Mohammed and four others.
 McGovern is also a published author of the book "All American: Football, Faith and Fighting for Freedom".

 McGovern has two brothers who have professional sports backgrounds as well.
-McGovern's brother Jim was a member of the PGA Tour from 1991–1998.
+McGovern's brother Jim was a member of the PGA Tour from 1991 to 1998.
 Jim's career year was 1993 when he won one PGA tour event and had two other top-10 finishes.
 Jim's best finish in a major was a tie for 5th at the 1994 Masters Tournament and he had 14 career top-10 finishes in 386 PGA Tour events.

 McGovern's brother Bill is an American football coach who is currently the inside linebackers coach for the Chicago Bears of the National Football League.
 Prior to joining the Chicago Bears, Bill coached linebackers for the New York Giants and Philadelphia Eagles.
 Prior to the NFL, Bill coached collegiately for Boston College, University of Nebraska, University of Pittsburgh, College of the Holy Cross, University of Massachusetts and the University of Pennsylvania.